Ethel Hodges1

 Hon.
 Alan Reginald Boyle was born on 8 October 1886.1 He was the son of David Boyle, 7th Earl of Glasgow and Dorothea Elizabeth Thomasina Hunter Blair.1 He married Isabel Julia Hull, daughter of Edmund Charles Pendleton Hull, on 5 February 1916.1 He died on 10 October 1958 at age 72.1

-He was educated at Haileybury College, Haileybury, Hertfordshire, England.1 He was founder of the Scottish Aeroplane Syndicate in 1909.1 He produced the first British-built monoplane, the Avis.1 He fought in the Lieutenant, Royal Scots Fusiliers.1 He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Lieutenant in the service of the Royal Air Force.1 He was decorated with the award of the Air Force Cross (A.F.C.) in 1919.1
+He was educated at Haileybury College, Haileybury, Hertfordshire, EnglandG.1 He was founder of the Scottish Aeroplane Syndicate in 1909.1 He produced the first British-built monoplane, the Avis.1 He fought in the Lieutenant, Royal Scots Fusiliers.1 He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Lieutenant in the Royal Air Force.1 He was awarded the Air Force Cross (A.F.C.) in 1919.1

 Children of Hon.
 Alan Reginald Boyle and Isabel Julia Hull